 This quote echoes that of those who describe loneliness on sites like Quora and Reddit today.
 You can find some of these descriptions in our article "What does loneliness feel like?"

 Commenters here frequently describe loneliness as a disconnection from others and, at worst, a severance of trust.
-This can be genuinely isolating and necessitates discovering individuals who can help us trust again, which Mary Ann Evans suggests in her work.
+This can be genuinely isolating, and discovering individuals who can help us trust again can alleviate these uncomfortable feelings.

 Irish poet and writer Brendan Behan was named one of the most important Irish writers in history by Irish Central.